 - 1) Complete a 6-month rotation (minor variances may be approved under extenuating circumstances).
-Interns will not be permitted to begin their second rotation until all requirements of the initial rotation have been completed. - 2) Complete a minimum of 40 hours per week. - Hours are generally from 8:30 a.m. to 7:00 p.m. with 1/2 hour for lunch. - Hours will vary depending on scheduling certain tasks and attending specific events (e.g., Testing may begin at 8:00am to accommodate a student's schedule; a community resource fair on a weekend). - 3) A minimum of 2000 total hours with at least 500 of the hours being direct service are required over the course of both rotations. - Interns are expected to monitor their hours and take the initiative to seek out additional activities to ensure this expectation is met. - Interns will submit a monthly activity report, indicating monthly and year-to-date hours in a variety of specific activities, as well as logs of hours worked (including vacation and sick time taken and comp time earned) - On average, interns should carry a therapy caseload of 6 to 10 during the rotation; caseload will vary based on several factors including requests for services and time of the year (rotation time dependent).
+Interns will not be permitted to begin their second rotation until all requirements of the initial rotation have been completed. - 2) Complete a minimum of 40 hours per week. - Hours are generally from 8:30 a.m. to 7:00 p.m. with 1/2 hour for lunch. - Hours will vary depending on scheduling certain tasks and attending specific events (e.g., Testing may begin at 8:00am to accommodate a student's schedule; a community resource fair on a weekend). - 3) A minimum of 2000 total hours with at least 500 of the hours being direct service are required over the course of both rotations. - Interns are expected to monitor their hours and take the initiative to seek out additional activities to ensure this expectation is met. - Interns will submit a monthly activity report, indicating monthly and year-to-date hours in a variety of specific activities, as well as logs of hours worked (including vacation and sick time taken and comp time earned) - On average, interns should carry a therapy caseload of up to 12 during the rotation; caseload will vary based on several factors including requests for services and time of the year (rotation time dependent).
 Caseload will also build at a rate corresponding with the strengths and prior experience of the intern, as well as the direct service hours required per APPIC. - 4) Complete a minimum of 3 psychological evaluations, although more is encouraged in preparation for independent practice.
 Based on client demand and training needs, more testing cases may be assigned at supervisor discretion. - Under circumstances in which the minimum testing requirement cannot be fulfilled (e.g., extended office closure due to natural disaster), trainees will be required to meet the competency via alternate means which may entail role-play, group supervision, didactic training, etc. - 5) Participate in a minimum of 2 hours weekly face-to-face individual supervision with a licensed psychologist.
-Supplemental audio/video recordings should be reviewed. - 6) Conduct a minimum of $\underline{1}$ live session with at least one clinical supervisor observing prior to the evaluation at the end of the rotation. - Other team members may be invited to observe the live session, depending on availability. - 7) Attend, participate in, and present cases with supplemental audio/video recordings during weekly group supervision (2 hours). - A minimum of 3 case presentations with audio/video recording are expected. - 8) Participate in scheduled Training Director Meetings (considered group supervision).
+Supplemental audio/video recordings should be reviewed. - 6) Conduct a minimum of 1 live or recorded session with at least one clinical supervisor observing prior to the evaluation at the end of the rotation. - A complete recorded session may be submitted for review in lieu of a live session. - Other team members may be invited to observe the live session, depending on availability. - 7) Attend, participate in, and present cases with supplemental audio/video recordings during weekly group supervision (2 hours). - A minimum of 3 case presentations with audio/video recording are expected. - 8) Participate in scheduled Training Director Meetings (considered group supervision).